masonbedard/GameOfShapes/README.md

 a_game_of_shapes
 ================
-To Do
+To Do\n
-  fix mobile compatibility issues fix radius issues upon respawning
+fix mobile compatibility issues\n fix radius issues upon respawning